 Print version and exit

-Report only base pairs with an average probability > cutoff in the dot plot
+Report only base pairs with an average probability larger than ’cutoff’ in the dot plot.

 Create additional output files for RNAplex.

 Output accessibility profiles in binary format. (default=off)